 Most people don't enjoy the morning-after hangover — many experience an upset stomach, headaches, shakiness, thirst, body aches and pains, among other feelings that can follow a night of heavy drinking.
 The only surefire way to avoid a hangover is to pass on libations altogether.
 However, if you do choose to drink, consuming alcohol in moderation can help reduce the likelihood of a hangover.
 Drinking in moderation consists of drinking up to one drink per day for those assigned female at birth and up to two drinks per day for those assigned male at birth.
 While drinking water before bed may help the next day, it still won't change how much alcohol has already been consumed.
 There are no special tricks that can mitigate the effects of heavy drinking once the alcohol is already in the system, but there are some ways to slow down the rate at which alcohol is absorbed into the body.

 The chances of experiencing a hangover significantly increases as the number of drinks imbibed increases, especially when those drinks are consumed in a short period of time (such as with drinking games).
 The quick consumption of larger quantities of alcohol not only increases the chances of hangovers, but other health risks, such as alcohol poisoning.
-So, pacing — having no more than one drink per hour — is generally recommended as a safer and healthier way to drink for most people.
+So, pacing — having no more than one drink per hour — is generally recommended as a lower-risk way to drink for most people.
 When keeping track of drinks, it’s good to remember that all drinks aren’t created equal — one standard drink of alcohol is generally equivalent to twelve ounces of beer, five ounces of wine, or one to one and a half ounces of liquor.
 It may also find it helpful to think about what type of alcohol is being consumed.
 Drinks with larger amounts of congeners (molecules produced during the fermentation process that can have toxic effects), such as brandy or whiskey, are more likely to lead to a hangover than a lighter colored alcohol.
 However, regardless of the color of the alcohol, consuming too much may lead to a hangover.